The annual Flower City Looking Good series offers many opportunities to get fit and be fascinated around Rochester's neighborhoods and natural areas.

 MVP Health Care Tuesday Night Guided Bicycle Tours

-August 26: Guided Bike Ride, Maplewood Neighborhood.
-Meet at the Rose Garden parking lot, at the corner of Lake & Driving Park Avenues. map Ride on the Genesee Riverway Trail through Seneca Park.
+August 18.
+Maplewood Neighborhood.
+Meet at the Rose Garden parking lot, at the corner of Lake & Driving Park Aves.
+Ride on the Genesee Riverway Trail through Seneca Park.
 See the stately homes on Seneca Parkway, closeup views of the Lower Falls and the Genesee River Gorge.
-Ride the new El Camino Trail and over the Rochester Gas & Electric Middle Falls Dam Trail Bridge.
+Ride the El Camino Trail and over the Rochester Gas & Electric Middle Falls Dam Trail Bridge.
 A 9-mile ride on paved trails and city roads with a few moderate hills.

 Other Bike Events

 May is National Bike Month!

 Hop on your bike, enjoy the smell of fresh air and lilacs, and experience the freedom of exploring our community on two wheels.
 The City of Rochester will

 help to launch the 2015 summer biking season with Bike Week.
 Highlights include:

 The Rochester Contemporary Art Center (RoCo), 137 East Ave., map presents a diverse exploration of bicycle culture, history, advocacy and creativity in the Rochester Region including photography, graphic artworks, paintings, historical displays and short films.

 - First Friday Ride It Reception

 Sunday, May 3, 1 p.m.
 Meet at RoCo.